 If the procedure is not performed correctly, it may result in cracks, fractures, or loosened molars.
 This injury is more common at lower-quality clinics or with inexperienced dentists.

-Muscle strain: Caused by trauma during the surgical procedure or injection of anesthesia into the muscle layer.
+Caused by trauma during surgery or anesthesia affecting the muscle layer.

 All the aforementioned dangerous complications can increase if you do not choose a reputable dental clinic.
 Opting for a trusted clinic with modern equipment and skilled, experienced dentists is key to managing wisdom tooth extraction risks and preventing potential complications.